 Canned and bottled foods, dried or pickled products and some other processed foods, such as dried pasta, pasteurised juices and dried powder products, are not considered to be potentially hazardous unless opened or reconstituted.

 All food businesses that handle potentially hazardous foods are required to have a readily accessible, accurate, probe-type thermometer.
 Ensure the thermometer probe is cleaned and sanitised before it is used.
 It is good practice to monitor the temperature of hot or cold foods under operating conditions to ensure adequate temperature control is being maintained.

-Studies show potentially hazardous food can be safely held out of temperature control for short periods of time without significantly increasing the risk of food poisoning.
-The time for which food can be safely held between 5°C and 60°C is commonly referred to as the '4-hour/2-hour rule'.
+Studies show food can be safely held out of temperature control for short periods without significantly increasing the risk of food poisoning.

-The NSW Food Authority and local councils recognise the 4 hour/2 hour rule as a validated alternative means of compliance with temperature control requirements in the Food Standards Code.
-However it must be used correctly.
+The NSW Food Authority and local councils recognise the 2-hour/4-hour rule as a validated alternative means for food businesses to comply with temperature control requirements in the Food Standards Code.
+However, it must be used correctly.